 1. Sony Music

 These websites can easily be considered among some of the best WordPress websites on the Internet.
-And while some of them have had a lot of customization and development work done, the good news for you is that you get many of the platform’s features without doing all that hard work.
+And while some of them have had a lot of customization and development work done, you would be surprised as to how easy some changes can be made even without any technical experience.

-How to Pick a Brand for Your Website and Buy a Domain and Hosting
+How to Pick a Website Name and Buy a Domain and Hosting

-Before we go into how to create a WordPress website, we need to make sure there are 3 prerequisites provided:
+Before we go into how to create a WordPress website, we need to make sure you have three essential components:

 - A brand or website name